siegeon/magic.lambda.scheduler/README.md

 ```

 The name or ID of your task in the above example becomes _"foo-bar-task-1"_, and the task can be referenced later
 using this name.
-The name must be unique, otherwise any previously created tasks with the same name will be silently
+The name must be unique, otherwise an exception will be thrown.
+A task can also optionally have
-overwritten.
-A task can also optionally have a **[description]** argument, which is a humanly readable
+a **[description]** argument, which is a humanly readable description, describing what your task does.
+Below is
-description, describing what your task does.
-Below is an example.
+an example.

 ```
 tasks.create:foo-bar-task-2